Driving a car: Is my driving licence valid in Germany?

 Citizens of other countries:

-You can drive with your driving licence for six months in Germany.
+You can drive with your driving licence in Germany for a duration of six months.
 This period applies from the day you registered your residence in Germany.
-After that, you will need a German driving licence.
+After that, you must have a German driving licence.
 Whether you have to take another driving test in Germany depends on the country in which you obtained your driving licence.

 Registering your car and having it inspected

 You must register your car at a vehicle registration office.
 To do this, you will need your vehicle registration document and your motor vehicle insurance policy.
-If you are bringing your car from abroad, inform yourself at the registration office if you need any other documents.
+If you are bringing your car from abroad, inform yourself if you need any other documents at the registration office.

 In addition to registration, every car in Germany must pass the general inspection every two years.
 The TÜV (Technical Inspection Association) checks the technical safety and emission levels of the car.
-You have to pay for this inspection.
+This inspection is liable to costs.

 - Comprehensive insurance: You can voluntarily take out additional comprehensive insurance for your own vehicle.
-This can cover, for example, theft or damage to your vehicle due to accidents.
+It covers theft or damage to your vehicle due to accidents, for example.

-- Car breakdown insurance: With a car breakdown insurance policy, the provider covers the costs if, for example, you have a breakdown or an accident and therefore need a towing service or a rental car.
+- Car breakdown insurance: With a car breakdown insurance policy, the provider covers the costs if you happen to have a breakdown or an accident and therefore need a towing service or a rental car.
 You can purchase car breakdown insurance from motor vehicle insurance companies and automobile clubs.